-Every month you are offered a wide variety of albums (up to 200 the album-of-the-month.
-If you want it, you do nothing; it will come to you automatically.
+Every month you are offered you the finest stereo or hi-fi a wide variety of albums (up to 200 come to you automatically.
 If you prefer an alternate-or nothing at all-simply state your wishes on a form always provided.
-For regular L.P. albums you will pay the na-tionally advertised price-usually \$3.98, at times \$4.98; for stereo albums you will pay the nationally advertised price of \$4.98, at times \$5.98 (plus-in all cases-a small charge for postage and handling).
+For regular L.P. albums you will pay the nationally advertised price-usually \$3.98, at times \$4.98; for stereo advertised price of \$4.98, at times \$5.98 (plus-in all cases-a small charge for postage and handling).